 Your First Appointment

 Now that you have made the decision to get braces, it’s a good idea to get a general overview of some of the things you can expect.

-Before your first appointment, you will have a free consultation with our orthodontist*.
+Before your first appointment, you will have a consultation with one of our specialist orthodontists.
 It is helpful to bring any x-rays you may already have, if you can.
 Our orthodontist will then evaluate your teeth and make treatment recommendations.